zulip/docker-zulip/README.md

 If you ever find you need to downgrade your Zulip server, you'll need to use `manage.py migrate` to downgrade the database schema manually.

+If you are using the `quay.io/galexrt/postgres-zulip-tsearchextras:latest` Postgres image, refer to the [Upgrading from the old galexrt/docker-zulip](#upgrading-from-the-old-galexrtdocker-zulip) section.

 ### Using `docker-compose`

 0. (Optional) Upgrading does not delete your data, but it's generally